UsmanJ/airport_challenege_javascript/README.md

 should raise error if trying to take off whilst flying should raise error if trying to land whilst landed

-Airport
+Airport -
-should be empty to start off with can instruct a plane to take off can instruct a plane to land can not land plane when full can not relsease plane when empty should reduce plane in array when plane takes off
+should be empty to start off with can instruct a plane to take off can instruct a plane to land can not land plane when full and returns error should return error if relseasing plane when airport is empty should reduce plane in array when plane takes off
 ```